 Ellen looked at me thoughtfully.
 She answered that she had learned that people had choices when they felt angry.
 People could choose to walk away or change the way they think about a situation.
 Using the opening she presented, I reviewed the physiological and psychological aspects to anger and anger reaction that we talked about a few weeks earlier.

 “Anger is triggered, ” I said.
 “The body goes into flight or fight, and then self-talk happens.
 If you choose positive self-talk, you will be able to choose your action and take positive steps to deal with your anger.
 If you choose negative self-talk, anger will escalate.”
 I framed what Ellen contributed in words we have used during the lessons.
-Framing concepts with language that helps people to feel they can choose their behavior and control their anger is key to success in any anger management program.
+Framing concepts with language that helps people to feel they can choose their behavior and control their anger are key to success in any anger management program.

 I ask, “Why is that so important to understand?”
 They take stabs at what I’m looking for, but none hit on the point I want to re-make and stress.
 “If someone “makes” you mad, who has control over your emotions?
 What does that language tell you about who is in control?”
 Steve, passive and quietly resistant answers, “The other person has control”.
 “If something triggers your anger, who has control?
 Who has the power?”
 I could see the light dawn in their eyes as I looked around the room.
-“We do.” they answered.
+“We do,” they answered.

 The goal of this program is to help these kids to see that they are not helpless victims of society.
 They have an opportunity to take control of their lives and emotions and choose healthier responses to anger.
 Understanding the social, cultural, and personal influences that shape their thinking, using empowering language and owning their behavior are key to the effectiveness of the group sessions.

-My co-facilitator and I have seen the effect of the program on the student’s behavior in the halls, in administrative office and in private session.
-They have a new frame of reference in which to view their thinking and behavior.
+My co-facilitator and I have seen the effect of the program on the student’s behavior in the halls, in the administrative office and in private session.
+They have a new frame of reference with which to view their thinking and behavior.
 They catch themselves in the process of making a choice and something clicks and they make a better choice.
 When we talk with them outside of session, we as role models and guides have language we can use with them that they understand.

-I knew we were making a difference when one student, with a twinkle in his eyes asked me, “How are you feeling?”
+I knew we were making a difference when one student, with a twinkle in his eyes, asked me, “How are you feeling?”
 Knowing what he was looking for, I answered, “Mad!”
 He said, “Mad is a secondary emotion.
 You can’t use that word.
 What are you really feeling?”